coyoapp/coyo-unsplash/README.md

 secretKey=someSecretK3y
 ```

 Then you should be able to start the app and run it!
+Keep in mind that the free plan of unsplash only allows you to execute 50 requests per hour!

 In case you don't want to create an account there, just reach out to us, we'll figure out a solution.

 ## Interview preparation